Best Route Planning Software For Businesses in 2025

 Is daily route planning stressing you out?
 Are you hitting the limits of what you can do with excel spreadsheets and Google Maps?
-If so, it’s time to try out a proper route planner that can handle the challenges of planning multiple stops and multiple routes with ease.
+If so, it’s time to try out proper route optimization software that can handle the challenge of planning several multi-stop routes each day with ease.

-For this post, we tested 10 different multiple route planner apps.
+For this post, we tested several different route planning software solutions for businesses.
 We looked at how easy they were to use, how good the routes were, and how well they handled multiple routes.
 We also looked at their user ratings on the Capterra review site, and their pricing.

 - Routific: Best for medium-sized local delivery businesses